Scythia: The Interpretation of the Data of Ancient Historians.

 Oriental ramparts run along steep banks of the Vorskla River, and Western ones- along the dry bed of the Sukha Hrunl River.

 The Alazonians may be considered the ancestors of the modern-day Kurds.
-The analysis of the place names in Western Ukraine has shown that the cluster of names, decrypted by means of the Kurdish language, lies precisely in those places where Larissa Krushelnytska researched one of the variants of the Chornolis culture (KRUSHELNITSKA L.І., 1998) and where Herodotus placed the Alazonians above the Callipidai, ie where the Tiras (Dniester) and Hypanis (Southern Bug) approach one another (HERODOTUS, IV, 52).
+The analysis of the place names in Western Ukraine has shown that the cluster of names, decrypted using the Kurdish language, lies precisely in those places where Larissa Krushelnytska researched one of the variants of the Chornolis culture (KRUSHELNITSKA L.І., 1998) and where Herodotus placed the Alazonians above the Callipidai, ie where the Tiras (Dniester) and Hypanis (Southern Bug) approach one another (HERODOTUS, IV, 52).
 Interpretation of the ethnonym "Alazonians" (Αλαζονεσ) is difficult.
 It can be translated as "born in a shirt" (OE hāla "the afterbirth, placenta", sunu "a son"), another option could also be "colored (red?) people" at Chuv ula (in other Turkic languages ala) "colorful" and çyn "a man".
 The consonance of the names of Alazons and Amazons attracts attention.
-The latter can be explained using Chuv. amă “a female, mother” and çyn "a person, man" what allows to explain both names using the means of the Chuvash language.
+The latter can be explained using Chuv. amă “a female, mother” and çyn "a person, man" which allows to explain both names using the means of the Chuvash language.
 A seductive version of the origin of the ethnonym from PGm aliza "alder", with which it is possible to relate the name of the country Oleshia in the lower reaches of the Dnieper (SHAPOSHNIKOV ALEKSANDR KONSTANTINIVICH.
 2007: 44) should be discarded by several reasons.
-First, Herodotus wrote about the Alazones, not Alizones, and secondly, it is possible to speak confidently about the presence of this restored root in the name of the alder only in the Celtic and Slavic languages, but neither the Celts nor the Slavs were in these places at a Scythian time.
+First, Herodotus wrote about the Alazones, not Alizone.
+Secondly, it is possible to speak confidently about the presence of this restored root in the name of the alder only in the Celtic and Slavic languages, but neither the Celts nor the Slavs were in these places at a Scythian time.
 And, finally, the Alazons lived quite far from Oleshia.

 Here are a few proper names and names of tribes mentioned by Herodotus which can be explained by means of the Old English language: